FIRST PAGE

 Rooted in Swami Yogananda: "How to Keep the Church Steadfast".
 East West, Vol 5-11, September, 1933.

-Few stop and think that Yogananda is to blame for the calamity.
-Yet in an old SRF magazine from the fifties or so he tells that Divine Mother told him to find her in some valley in California.
+Swami Yogananda (1893-1952) grew very fond of a temple he was given on the brink of the Pacific Ocean in San Diego county, in the town called Encinitas.
+Then one day the temple slid into the sea, and his swimming pool nearby was destroyed too.
+Yogananda could perhaps have avoided the calamity.
+In an old SRF magazine from the fifties or so he tells that Divine Mother told him to find her in some valley in California.
 He took that to mean that she wanted him to get an ashram (community) there.
-But then he was given a temple to his taste at the brink of the ocean, and seemed to forget the mother guidance totally.
+But when he returned from India to America in 1936, he was given a temple to his taste at the brink of the ocean, and seemed to forget that mother guidance.
 Irrigation on the given lands could have contributed to what happened some years later: the bluff collapsed and his dear temple slid into the sea.
+Building on bluffs - a problem?

-In 1933, when "How to Keep the Church Steadfast" was published, the guru was without any registered church of his own - it was established only in 1935.
+In 1933, when "How to Keep the Church Steadfast" was published, the guru was without any registered church of his own, which was established only in 1935.
 So he could talk with "maverick feeling" about "threats of religious teachers", and would rather have psychology in churches, and went clearly against entertaining the congregation - but see what happened in time, after he got a church of his own: In Sayings of Yogananda [Say] the guru gives instructions in how to lecture well to the church members, for example.

-The earlier Yogananda wanted people to do their own thinking instead of being told (off), the latter-days Yogananda told folks a lot that is quite "without handles" in that it is not easily researched, and next to impossible to get verified or documented in nice and solid ways.
+The earlier Yogananda said he wanted people to do their own thinking instead of being told (off), the latter-days Yogananda told folks a lot that is quite "without handles" in that it is not easily researched, and next to impossible to get verified or documented in nice and solid ways.
 An example: In the book of talks and sermons called Man's Eternal Quest, there is a sermon called "Understanding the Unreality of Matter".
 In it he says that belief in the nonexistence of matter should be based on scientific investigation and exact understanding.
 [Ak 55].
-How to investigate something that isn't there is a formidable task, to say the least.
-Today's physicists have not verified that matter does not exist.
-Pinch your leg - try it out you too.
-Or kick a stone, as Dr. Samuel Johnson did.
-His biographer James Boswell writes in the Life of Johnson:

 After we came out of the church, we stood talking for some time together of Bishop Berkeley's ingenious sophistry to prove the nonexistence of matter, and that every thing in the universe is merely ideal.
 I observed, that though we are satisfied his doctrine is not true, it is impossible to refute it.
 I never shall forget the alacrity with which Johnson answered, striking his foot with mighty force against a large stone, till he rebounded from it -- "I refute it thus."